LaunchCodeEducation/java-web-development/docs/_sources/chapters/control-flow/loops.rst.txt

 Note that the ``break`` statement terminates the innermost loop that it is contained within.
 So if you have nested loops and use a ``break`` statement within the innermost loop, then it will only terminate that loop and not the outer one.
+If a ``break`` is present in the outer loop, it --- and any other block nested within it --- is terminated when the ``break`` runs.

 .. index:: ! continue